openharmony/docs/en/application-dev/ability/stage-serviceextension.md

 # Service Extension Ability Development

 ## When to Use
 **ExtensionAbility** is the base class of the new **Extension** component in the stage model.
 It is used to process jobs without UIs.
-The lifecycle of an Extension ability is simple, and it does not involve foreground or background. **ServiceExtensionAbility** is extended from **ExtensionAbility**.
+The lifecycle of **ExtensionAbility** is simple, and it does not involve foreground or background. **ServiceExtensionAbility** is extended from **ExtensionAbility**.

-You can customize a class that inherits from **ServiceExtensionAbility** and override the lifecycle callbacks of **ServiceExtensionAbility** to perform service logic operations during the initialization, connection, and disconnection processes.
+You can customize a class that inherits from **ServiceExtensionAbility** and override the lifecycle callbacks of **ExtensionAbility** to perform service logic operations during the initialization, connection, and disconnection processes.

 ## Available APIs